Dove Statement Covid-19 - Office Closed & FAQs

 Are you still open?

-No. Our office is now closed to the public due to government advice on social distancing.
+No. Our office is currently closed to the public due to government advice on social distancing.

 Are you still operating?